python/cpython/Doc/faq/windows.rst

    c:\Python27\python

-starts up the interpreter as above (and don't forget you'll need a "CTRL-Z" and an "Enter" to get out of it).
+starts up the interpreter as above (and don't forget you'll need a ":kbd:`Ctrl-Z`" and an ":kbd:`Enter`" to get out of it).
 Once you have verified the directory, you can add it to the system path to make it easier to start Python by just running the ``python`` command.
 This is currently an option in the installer as of CPython 2.7.